gaulfaa/toua-md/README.md

 ###### ​
 <details>
 <summary> Why should I switch from my mods to TOUA? </summary>

-- TOUA has custom “sweaty” or “chill” (or anything in between) presets and gamemodes, whichever one speaks to you and your friends.
-There are no annoying welcome or long messages when you join a lobby.
+- There aren't any annoying welcome or long messages when you join a lobby.
 However requesting the last game summary or help can be one command away!
-TOUA contains almost all the roles from diverse mods (such as TOHE, TOUR/M), so you won't be missing out on anything.
+- TOUA contains almost all the roles from different mods (such as TOHE, TOUR/M), so you won't be missing out on anything.
 Some roles were deleted or modified to be more balanced with your gameplay experience in mind.
-Experimental builds are available for free in our Discord, where you will also be able to report bugs and suggest ideas.
-Our staff will be happy to assist you.
+- Most mods have roles just to bloat it by adding an extra line to the role list.
+TOUA has only high-quality roles that provide actual information, or help the team.
-If some words (such as discriminatory content or people spamming “start”) isn’t your cup of tea, there is a built-in automod system!
+- If some words (such as discriminatory content or people spamming “start”) isn’t your cup of tea, there is a built-in automod system!
-TOUA helps everyone use commands by displaying their short descriptions below the chatbox and their argument(s).
+- TOUA helps everyone use commands by displaying their short descriptions below the chatbox and their argument(s).
-There’s always something to keep you occupied.
-If it’s a loading screen, we always have tips and tricks or fun facts.
-TOUA remixes EHR’s ideas and adds more ideas into them.
-For example, the Natural Disasters and Quiz game modes were reworked to the Hunger Games, which goes in-depth more than ND/Quiz, while still keeping the original idea.
+- TOUA remixes many mods’s ideas and adds more ideas into them.
+For example, the Natural Disasters and Quiz game modes in the EHR mod were reworked to the Hunger Games.
+It goes in-depth more than ND/Quiz, while still keeping the original idea.
-I, project lead of TOUA, genuinely care about feedback and suggestions.
-Don’t hesitate to ask questions or feedback if you need support.
-If this list wasn't convincing, you can always try TOUA and see if you like it better than the mods you already downloaded.
+- If this list wasn't convincing, you can always try TOUA and see if you like it better than the mods you already downloaded.
 Whatever you do, I respect your decision.